StanciuDragosIoan/exLibris/generics/notes.md

 \nl

 Runs provide detailed insights into what worked or failed.
 For example, if a test step fails, the run marks the job as failed, and you can drill down into logs to troubleshoot.

+### How to Stop stupid ZScaler service

+run

+pre.conr
+sudo launchctl unload /Library/LaunchDaemons/com.zscaler.* pre.conr

+This unloads the service.

+\nl

+what does it mean to unload a service
+Unloading a service means stopping it from running and removing it from the system’s active service list, at least temporarily.
+On macOS, services are managed by a system called _launchd_, and you can control them using the launchctl command in Terminal.